Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this work, we explore the use of wearable audio-sensing solutions to sample egocentric speech samples from child-adult interactions in clinical observations.
-We design the egocentric audio sensing experiments leveraging a previous wearable audio sensor successfully deployed in large-scale longitudinal studies in naturalistic settings.
-Moreover, we curate the data by annotating the speaker labels based on the prior work in \cite{xu23e_interspeech}.
+In this work, we explore the use of wearable audio-sensing to sample egocentric speech samples from child-adult interactions in clinical observations.
+We design the egocentric audio sensing experiments leveraging a wearable audio sensor tested in large-scale longitudinal studies in naturalistic settings.
+Moreover, we curate the data by annotating the speaker labels based on our prior work in \cite{xu23e_interspeech}.
 On the other hand, we propose a modeling framework that begins with pre-training the backbone model with speech samples from the Ego4D dataset.
 Our extensive experiments show that speech samples collected in the egocentric setup can help pre-trained speech models to better classify child and adult speech.
 Moreover, pre-training the backbone model with egocentric speech samples can further improve the child-adult speaker classification.
+Our future work includes comparing speaker diarization with previous child-adult speaker diarization models \cite{xu2024data} and comparing with other speech foundation models.